Mathcamp 2025 Staff

 • Della Hendrickson is a grad student at MIT studying computational complexity.
 She enjoys square dancing, puzzles, and pandas.

-• Glenn Sun is a grad student at the University of Washington, where he broadly studies theoretical computer science and is especially interested in symbolic computation.
+• Glenn Sun is a grad student at the University of Washington, where he broadly studies theoretical computer science and is especially interested in symbolic computation and SAT.
 He likes dumplings, trains, and NYT games.

-• Ahmed Ellithy (Laithy) is a grad student at the University of Toronto, working on general relativity and geometric analysis.
+• Ahmed Ellithy (Laithy) is a post-doc at Uppsala University, working on general relativity and geometric analysis.
 He enjoys squash, rock climbing, chess, and all kinds of games.

 JCs:

-• Alyona Nefyodova just graduated from Higher School of Economics in Moscow with B.Sc. in Math, and she is excited to start PhD in Analytics at the University of Notre Dame in the fall.
-She likes ice skating, thinking about different languages, and being involved in educational projects.
+• Alyona Nefyodova is originally from St. Petersburg, Russia.
+She is about to start the second year of a PhD in Analytics program at the University of Notre Dame.
+She likes figure skating, comparing languages, petting dogs and being involved in educational projects.

-• Mariam Baghdasaryan is a freshman at the University of Cambridge studying Mathematics.
-She enjoys walking, dancing, drinking hibiscus tea and learning how to cook.
+• Małgosia Boguszewska is a freshman at the University of Warsaw studying Mathematics.
+She enjoys baking, sabre fencing and playing board games.